solidi/writing/01-on-kotlin-a-reply-from-management.md

 My compulsion of this unanswered question and Christina’s focus had driven me so much to write and share this experience here.
 Outside of business dealing and internal communication, I rarely do write.

 I have, in the twelve years developing software and somewhere in the middle started to manage engineering teams, have never seen anything quite like it.
-I can’t remember a meeting, one on one, stakeholder meeting or whatever… and felt like I did.
+I can’t remember a meeting, one on one, stakeholder meetings or whatever… and felt like I did.
 I’ve experienced a lot of things over the years in business.
 I’ve employed the usual management tactics of suppressing and letting it “soak”.
 Other times I’d just let it go.

 I’m still learning.

-But this was just an odd feeling, as if I wronged every team that I’ve lead.
+But this was just an odd feeling, as if I wronged every team that I lead.
 Did I wrong the team that asked about Kotlin?

 ## Adoption?

-The question — to default include Kotlin support — is one that needs to continued to be asked.
+The question — to default include Kotlin support — is one that needs to continue to be asked.
 I believe it is the only question to be answered.
 It could be the definitive answer of Kotlin adoption.

-Remember, Google chose Java because there were more fish in the sea for initial adoption.
+Remember, Google choose Java because there were more fish in the sea for initial adoption.
 Just think of all those Java examples that Google would need to update.

 So now that Christina had equipped engineers with fundamentals, and Google had green-lit Kotlin, how does the application of those fundamentals translate to the above to answer the question?

 > > More adoption?

 If the answer is yes, this has many more questions than answers.
 The fundamental problem is always the following.
 What is the problem you are trying to solve?
 Is it the right problem?
 Why?
-Yeah, boiler plate is a problem but what else?
+Yeah, boilerplate is a problem but what else?

 From what I heard from many conversations is that a main driver of Kotlin is developer happiness.
 Google even drops words like enjoyable and fun in their decision to make it official.
 Hell, even the method keywords in Kotlin are fun.